mesosphere/dcos-docs-site/pages/docs/1.10/overview/architecture/spaces/index.md

 ---
+layout: layout.pug
-post_title: Spaces
+title: Spaces
-nav_title: Spaces
+navigationTitle: Spaces
-menu_order: 3
+menuWeight: 3
 ---

 In DC/OS, services can live in the user space or the system space.
 These are analogous to the Linux user and kernel spaces.